skrey/yellow-extensions/emojiawesome/README.md

 How to add an emoji?
 --------------------
 Add `:shortcode:` to the text of a page.
-Here's an [emoji cheatsheet](http://www.emoji-cheat-sheet.com).
+Here's an [emoji cheat sheet](http://www.emoji-cheat-sheet.com).

 It's also possible to create an `[ea NAME]` shortcut or use HTML `<i class="ea NAME"></i>`.
 You can add an additional style to the name, for example `ea-lg`, `ea-2x`, `ea-3x`, `ea-4x` and `ea-5x`.